parture-org/background-jobs/README.md

 `background-jobs-actix` on it's own doesn't have a mechanism for storing worker state.
-This can be implemented manually by implementing the `Storage` trait from `background-jobs-core`, or the `background-jobs-sled-storage` crate can be used to provide a [Sled](https://github.com/spacejam/sled)-backed jobs store.
+This can be implemented manually by implementing the `Storage` trait from `background-jobs-core`, the in-memory store provided in the `background-jobs-core` crate can be used, or the `background-jobs-sled-storage` crate can be used to provide a [Sled](https://github.com/spacejam/sled)-backed jobs store.

 With that out of the way, back to the examples: